We're an affiliate

 So, you’ve ruled out normal causes, overheating, stress, and pain.
 What is the next possibility?
 Your puppy could have a respiratory infection.

 If your puppy has been around unvaccinated animals, they may have caught a respiratory infection from one of them.
-Remember to vaccinate your puppy before taking them outside.
+Remember to vaccinate your puppies before taking them outside.

 Keep an eye out for coughing, labored breathing, or noisy breathing.
 These can be major signs of a respiratory infection.
 Sometimes these can be long-term and getting your puppy help from a vet is very important.